depletionmode/seg7/README.txt

 Installation
 ------------------------------------------------------------------------------

-Place the contents of this folder in aurduino/hardware/libraries/seg7/.
+Place the Seg7 folder in <arduino software director>/libraries/.
+You'll need to restart the Arduino software before you can use the library.

 Usage